raiden-02/CyberRunner/server/arena-forge-evaluation-p4b.md

 - Arms: frozen `runOneShotDesign` vs frozen `runAgentDesign`
 - Model alias: `gpt-5.6`
 - 5 cases × 2 arms × 2 replicates = 20 runs
-- P2 is one structured proposal.
-P3 is sequential function calls.
+- One-shot is one structured proposal.
+Iterative is sequential function calls.
 This is not a pure causal test of feedback.

 ## Cases